MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial-visualstudiocode-app-service-mongodb/tutorial-azure-web-app-mongodb-03.md

 ## Configure Visual Studio Code to run containers

 In this section, configure your development environment to run two containers, one for your Node.js project, and one for your MongoDB container.
+Because this section uses Visual Studio Code Dev Containers, the container configuration is saved in the **.devcontainer** folder.
+You can commit this to your source control so others on your team can also have access to a local MongoDB.

 1. In Visual Studio Code, use the Command Palette (CTRL+Shift+P) to select **Remote-Containers: Add Development Container Configuration Files**.